NehemiaAraia/OS-Hardener/README.md

 # OS Hardening Platform

-A cross-platform compliance scanner that audits Windows Server and RHEL against CIS benchmarks, scores only what it can actually verify, and remediates the gaps through Ansible, reporting what it refuses to touch and why.
+Scans Windows Server and RHEL against CIS benchmarks, scores what it can actually verify, and remediates the gaps with Ansible.

 **What it actually does:**

-- Scans Windows Server 2022 over WinRM and RHEL 9 over SSH from one codebase
+- Scans Windows Server 2022 over WinRM and RHEL 9 over SSH, one codebase
-- Reports PASS, FAIL, or WARN.
+- Reports PASS, FAIL or WARN.
 Never a pass for anything it could not verify
-- Tags every control to a CIS benchmark section and a NIST 800-53 control
+- Maps every control to a CIS section and a NIST 800-53 control
-- Remediates through Ansible on both platforms, dry-run by default, and names the controls it will not fix
+- Remediates with Ansible, dry-run by default, and names what it won't fix

-**Example:** scans a stock Windows Server 2022 at 17% compliance.
-SMBv1 enabled, firewall off, Guest account active.
-Fixes five of them through Ansible and reaches 100%, then reports that three others could not be verified at all, because the scanning account deliberately lacks the rights to read them.
+**Example:** a stock Windows Server 2022 scans at 17%.
+SMBv1 on, firewall off, Guest account enabled.
+Ansible fixes five and the score hits 100%, with three more reported unverified because the scanning account has no rights to read them.

 ## Live Demo